kaizen-ai/kaizenflow/docs/onboarding/kaizenflow.set_up_development_environment.how_to_guide.md

 ## Building the thin environment

-- Create the "thin environment" which contains the minimum set of dependencies needed for running the Kaizenflow Dev Docker container
+- Create the "thin environment" which contains the minimum set of dependencies needed for running the KaizenFlow Dev Docker container

 - Build the thin environment; this is done once per client